Texas–Texas A&M football rivalry: Aspects of the rivalry

-Each school mentions the other in its fight song ("and it's goodbye to A&M" in Texas Fight; Texas is mentioned twice in the second verse of the Aggie War Hymn).
-The football series was the third longest in college football.
-The last regular season football game was usually reserved for the match-up.
+The football series is the third longest in college football.
+The last regular season football game is usually reserved for the match-up.
 Each school has elaborate pregame preparations for the annual football clash, including the Aggie Bonfire and Hex Rally.
-Texas had a unique lighting scheme for the UT Tower after beating Texas A&M. The State Farm Lone Star Showdown, a full sports rivalry between the two schools, began in 2004, and ended in 2012 when Texas A&M moved to the Southeastern Conference.
+Texas has a unique lighting scheme for the UT Tower after beating Texas A&M. The State Farm Lone Star Showdown, a full sports rivalry between the two schools, began in 2004, and ended in 2012 when Texas A&M moved to the Southeastern Conference.